Qiskit/RFCs/####-release_cycle.md

 > - Compatibility
 -->

-The current *0.** release cycle increases the minor version in approximate periods of 3 months on a scheduled basis and, with the exception of the pre-release period (from one to two weeks) does not support more than one stable version at the time, i.e. the support of `0.X` finishes with the release of `0.X+1`.
+The current `0.*`-release cycle increases the minor version in approximate periods of 3 months on a scheduled basis and, with the exception of the pre-release period (from one to two weeks) does not support more than one stable version at the time, i.e. the support of `0.X` finishes with the release of `0.X+1`.

 ```mermaid
 gantt